frannyfx/dummy-parenting/README.md

 - A PubNub account;
 - An AWS account;
 - Android Studio;
-- One or more AWS IoT buttons;
+- One or more AWS IoT buttons.

 ## How to setup
 ### PubNub
 - Log into your PubNub account and create a new "App";
-- Click on your new app and save the "Demo Keyset" keys, which you will need to publish and subscribe to events;
+- Click on your new app and save the "Demo Keyset" keys, which you will need to publish and subscribe to events.

 ### AWS Lambda
 - Log into the AWS Management Console;